Cetus (constellation): Deep-sky objects

 Cetus lies far from the galactic plane, so that many distant galaxies are visible, unobscured by dust from the Milky Way.
 Of these, the brightest is Messier 77 (NGC 1068), a 9th magnitude spiral galaxy near Delta Ceti.
 It appears face-on and has a clearly visible nucleus of magnitude 10.
 About 50 million light-years from Earth, M77 is also a Seyfert galaxy and thus a bright object in the radio spectrum.
 Recently, the galactic cluster JKCS 041 was confirmed to be the most distant cluster of galaxies yet discovered.
+The Pisces–Cetus Supercluster Complex is a galaxy filament that is one of the largest known structures in the observable Universe; it contains the Virgo Supercluster which contains the Local Group of Milky Way and other galaxies.

-The massive cD galaxy Holmberg 15A is also found in Cetus.
-As is spiral galaxy NGC 1042 and ultra-diffuse galaxy NGC 1052-DF2.
+The massive cD galaxy Holmberg 15A is also found in Cetus; as are the spiral galaxy NGC 1042, the elliptical galaxy NGC 1052 and the ultra-diffuse galaxy NGC 1052-DF2.

 IC 1613 (Caldwell 51) is an irregular dwarf galaxy near the star 26 Ceti and is a member of the Local Group.

-NGC 246 (Caldwell 56), also called the Cetus Ring, is a planetary nebula with a magnitude of 8.0, 1600 light-years from Earth.
+NGC 246 (Caldwell 56), also called the "Cetus Ring", is a planetary nebula with a magnitude of 8.0 at 1600 light-years from Earth.
 Among some amateur astronomers, NGC 246 has garnered the nickname "Pac-Man Nebula" because of the arrangement of its central stars and the surrounding star field.

 The Wolf–Lundmark–Melotte (WLM) is a barred irregular galaxy discovered in 1909 by Max Wolf, located on the outer edges of the Local Group.
 The discovery of the nature of the galaxy was accredited to Knut Lundmark and Philibert Jacques Melotte in 1926.

-It is in the constellation Cetus.
+UGC 1646, which is a spiral galaxy, also lies between the borders of the constellation.
+It is about 150 million light-years away from us.
+It can be seen near TYC 43-234-1 star.

 History and mythology

 Cetus may have originally been associated with a whale, which would have had mythic status amongst Mesopotamian cultures.
 It is often now called the Whale, though it is most strongly associated with Cetus the sea-monster, who was slain by Perseus as he saved the princess Andromeda from Poseidon's wrath.
 It is in the middle of "The Sea" recognised by mythologists, a set of water-associated constellations, its other members being Eridanus, Pisces, Piscis Austrinus and Aquarius.
+Despite this, there are no specific references to the stars of Cetus in Babylonian sources.

 Cetus has been depicted in many ways throughout its history.
-In the 17th century, Cetus was depicted as a "dragon fish" by Johann Bayer.
-Both Willem Blaeu and Andreas Cellarius depicted Cetus as a whale-like creature in the same century.
+In the 17th century, Cetus was depicted as a "dragon fish" by Johann Bayer, while both Willem Blaeu and Andreas Cellarius depicted Cetus as a whale-like creature in the same century.
 However, Cetus has also been variously depicted with animal heads attached to a piscine body.